gaurav18115/rfp-content-management/tests/README.md

 - Check Playwright documentation: <https://playwright.dev/>
 - Review test output and error messages
 - Use debug mode to step through tests

+## Maintenance

+### Regular Cleanup

+- Remove tests that are no longer relevant
+- Split files that exceed 2 tests
+- Consolidate similar test logic into utilities
+- Update this README when adding new test areas

+### Code Review Checklist

+- [ ] Maximum 2 tests per file
+- [ ] Tests focus on core functionality
+- [ ] No complex edge case testing
+- [ ] Clear, descriptive test names
+- [ ] Proper use of test utilities
+- [ ] Tests are in appropriate directories